malvinmuthuuri47/alx_be_python/programming_paradigm/README.md

 > [!IMPORTANT]
 > 1. Task One implements a Bank account class with deposit, withdraw, and display_balance methods.
 It implements this using OOP concepts such as encapsulation for banking operations.
+> 2. Task Two implements a Division calculator with command line arguments and handles mathematical errors such as division by zero and non-numeric inputs.
+> 3. Task Three writes unit tests for a calculator class provided.
+It tests the addition, subtraction, multiplication, and division methods using the unittest module.
+> 4. Task Four implements a Library management system using OOP concepts.
+It defines two classes for books and a library and implements methods that define the typical behavior in libraries such as borrowing books and returning books if they are available